LeechIntruder Leech

 Collar: Pine squirrel hair

-Fish on 7-9 foot leader with 1X-2X fluorocarbon tippet.
-Use floating line with sink tips in rivers, full sinking lines in stillwater.
+Rigging Suggestions: Fish on 7-9 foot leader with 1X-2X fluorocarbon tippet.
+Use floating line with sink tips in rivers, full sinking lines in lake.
 The articulated design casts well despite its size when properly balanced.

-The bead-chain eyes provide a subtle sink rate and create an up-and-down jigging action during the retrieve.
+Pro Tips: The bead-chain eyes provide a subtle sink rate and create an up-and-down jigging action during the retrieve.
 The pine squirrel maintains excellent movement even at slow speeds.
-The fluorescent butt adds visibility in murky conditions without spooking fish in clear water.